An atlas of K3 surfaces with finite automorphism group: Rank 3 lattices

-\begin{proof} The Hilbert basis of the nef cone of these K3 surfaces are described in \cite{ACL}.
+\begin{proof} The Hilbert bases of the nef cones of these K3 surfaces are described in \cite{ACL}.
 Then as in Proposition \ref{prop:The-automorphism-groupTRIVIAL} below, one can check that there is no hyperelliptic involution and conclude that the automorphism group is trivial. \end{proof}

-\subsection{The lattice $S_{1,1,1}$}
+\subsection{The lattice $\boldsymbol{S_{1,1,1}}$}